iminoalt/windows-dui-docs/README.md

 # Font
-Font is a shorthand property for FontSize, FontWeight, FontStyle,FontFace,FontQuality
+Font is a shorthand property for FontSize, FontWeight, FontStyle, FontFace and FontQuality

 **Syntax:**
 ```